cfc-ray/L1-Crazyflie/README.md

 ```
 where ```<radio address>``` should be replaced with the radio address of your Crazyflie.
 For example, if your Crazyflie is operating using radio number 01 and channel E7, you will enter the above command as ```cfloader flash build/cf2.bin stm32-fw -w  radio://0/01/2M/E7E7E7E7E7```

+## License
+Please read the license attached to this repository

 ## Further Reading
 For more information about the L1 Adaptive Control check out the following publications:
 - Z. Wu, S. Cheng, P. Zhao, A. Gahlawat, K. Ackerman, A. Lakshmanan, C. Yang, J. Yu, and N. Hovakimyan, " $\mathcal{L}_1$ Quad: $\mathcal{L}_1$ Adaptive Augmentation of Geometric Control for Agile Quadrotors with Performance Guarantees," *arXiv preprint arXiv:2302.07208* (2023). [(link)](https://arxiv.org/abs/2302.07208)